Rome events in March include International Women's Day, the Feast Day of Santa Francesca Romana, Father's Day (Festa di San Giuseppe), and more!

 For more info, visit the official website of the Rome Marathon.

-There are several Rome events in March at various museums around the city:
+Here are some of the best events in March at various museums around the city:

 Capitoline Museums